junaid-nom/live_to_want/live_to_want_game/README.md

 Long term later on:
  - Maybe eventually use UDP instead of TCP?
 It would be nice to use a UDP but TCP for some messages thing.

+# TODONEXT:
+I just added stuff to the starvation system for metabolism.
+Need to make tests to make sure it works.
+Requires pregnancy and a bunch of shit so kind of a pain.
+Maybe easier to just make many small tests for it IDK.

 # Systems in place